allankapoor/hurricane_damage/README.md

 Training data improvements:</p>
 * More labelled data - a larger validation set would enable more rigorous tuning
 * Imagery from after floods have subsided - would enable train a model that can detect structure damage only, rather than presence of flood water
-* Imagery from neighborhoods with mixed impacts - would ensure that the model is not learning to idnetify other differences between flooded/unflooded neighborhoods such as urban form, density, etc.
+* Imagery from neighborhoods with mixed impacts - would ensure that the model is not learning to identify other differences between flooded/unflooded neighborhoods tother than damage such as urban form, density, etc.
-* Imagery from different cities - would ensure that the Modeling improvements:</p>
+* Imagery from different cities - would ensure that the model works for situations where the urban form is substantially different than Houston (i.e., dense urban areas)</p>
+Modeling improvements:</p>
 * Cross validation - would reduce chance that model evaluation/comparison si not impacted by the images in a particular validation set.
 * Hyperparameter optimization - would ensure that best vlaues for various hyperparemters are selected, but would require much more computation time.